What is a physical theory? Philosophers do have an answer by distinguishing two forms of empirical adequacy: Introduction

 \section{Introduction}

 What is a physical theory?
 Although this intriguing question has been addressed from many different perspectives, one may classify the resulting answers into one of the following two camps: the philosophical approach associated with philosophy of science and the foundational approach associated with physics or philosophy of physics.
+This two-fold classification has focused its attention on how the question itself is interpreted, either as a \emph{normative} problem that attempts to make a rational reconstruction of physical theories according to the way they \emph{should be} ---as represented by philosophers through the use of their favorite meta-linguistic frameworks--- or as a \emph{descriptive} problem aimed at describing the way these theories really \emph{are} ---as presented by practicing scientists in the context of the actual practice of physics.